A collection letter is a notification informing a customer of a due payment.

 Be proactive before a debt becomes past due

 Send reminders to your customers if you want to increase the chances of getting paid early.
-It may be about a week or some days to the expiration period.
+It may be about a week or some days until the expiration period.

 You can use a service that allows you to send scheduled messages to customers.
 With this, you can send the email about 2 to 3 days before the due date.
 Also, note that you can still contact your customers via phone.